Luxtoday

 How to prepare documents for translation and certification by a sworn translator

 After the translator sends you the certified translation, make sure that everything is done correctly.
-Important indicators of a well-translated document are:
+Important indicators of a well-translated document are as follows.

 • A well-translated document should accurately convey the meaning, context, and intent of the original text.